How to buy Interactive Brokers Group shares

 Interactive Brokers Group's "short interest ratio" (SIR)

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Interactive Brokers Group.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Interactive Brokers Group.

 Find out more about how you can short Interactive Brokers Group stock.